Bunyaviridae nonstructural S proteins

 Bunyaviridae nonstructural S proteins (NSs) are synthesized by viral DNA/RNA and do not play a role in the replication or the viral protein coating.
 The nonstructural S segment (NSs) created by Bunyaviridae virus family, are able to interact with the human immune system, in order to increase their replication in infected cells.
 Understanding this mechanism can have global health impacts.

-Inhibition Pathways
+Inhibition pathways

 Within the Bunyaviridae virus family, specifically phlebovirus genus, there has been multiple pathways of the inhibition of the immune response.
 NSs proteins are able to interact with interferon (INF) pathways, but the mechanism varies from virus to virus.
 The NSs protein in different viruses have been shown to differ in amino acid sequence by up to 85%.

 Rift Valley Fever Virus (RVFV)

-NSs protein is distributed throughout the cytoplasm and nucleus of the infected cell.
+NSs protein is distributed throughout the cytoplasm and nucleus of the RVFV-infected cell.
 The protein created fiber-like substances within the nucleus.
 NSs in RVFV to the SAP30 region of DNA in the nucleus of the cell, which is an important promotor region of INF-b.
 Many other NSs proteins in the Bunyaviridae virus family do not function in this same way.